ukthanki/MIT_Books_Web_Application/README.md

 ]
 ```

 Having added the two books, we had to ensure that the correct book cover images were added to visually identify the entries in the website.
-This match was achieved by adding the following html to the books.html file:
+This match was achieved by adding the following html to the books.html file that connects the "id" field above with the file name that contains the number:

 {% raw %}
 ```html